icoloma/queue4gae/README.md

 ### Writing your first task

-Make your task extend `InjectedTask` to have attributes injected before execution:
+Make your task extend `InjectedTask` in order to have attributes injected before execution:

 ```Java
 /**